Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Three Frequency Clusters in a System with 7 Oscillators

 \section{Three Frequency Clusters in a System with 7 Oscillators}

 In the previous section, we showed that two frequency clusters originate from homoclinic bifurcations.
 Now, we extend our study of frequency clusters in the \ac{kmi} to the emergence of three frequency clusters.
 Numerical studies reveal that three frequency clusters emerge in a system with seven oscillators.
-Such a state of this system is illustrated in figure \ref{fig:7_osc_3_clusters_time_series}.
+Such a state is depicted in figure~\ref{fig:7_osc_3_clusters_time_series}.
 Here, the evolution of the oscillators' phases $\phi_i$ and frequencies $\dot{\phi}_i$ is shown.
-The green curve represents four synchronous oscillators, while the orange curve represents two, and the blue curve represents only one oscillator.
-Thus, this 4-2-1 state consists of three synchronous frequency clusters, each having a different mean frequency.
+The green curve represents four synchronous oscillators, while the orange curve represents two, and the blue curve a single oscillator.
+This 4-2-1 state therefore consists of three clusters, each with a different mean frequency.

 In the following, we investigate this 3-cluster state by analyzing its longitudinal and transversal stability using numerical continuation.
-Thereby, we want to find the origin of three frequency clusters before making more general considerations about the formation of frequency clusters.